Iris wattii: Cultivation

 It prefers positions between full sun and partial shade.
 But does not like (exposed sites – prone to high winds, due to the height of the plant).

 It has average water needs during the growing season.
 It will not tolerate standing water, also wet or damp conditions during the winter may cause the root to rot.

 It can be grown in a mixed flower border, for cut flowers, or in 'naturalised' clumps.

 It can be also grown in containers, in sheltered positions.

 It can be affected by slugs and snails.

 Some iris growers suggest that the stems are 'staked' (to stop the tall stems flopping over).

 It may live for approximately 10 years.

 Propagation

 It can be propagated by division, or by seed growing.

 It also can be propagated by stem cuttings.
-If the cuttings are immersed in water for between 1–2 weeks.
+If the cuttings are immersed in water for between 1 and 2 weeks.
 The roots will soon emerge and the new plant can be potted, and prepared for the garden later.
 Better results are gained if the water, contains lumps of charcoal.

 To propagate from seed, collect seed from the capsules, when ripe and sow the seeds in vented containers, within coldframe or in unheated greenhouse.